JoaoPedro787/JoaoPedro787/README.md

 ###

-<p align="left">✨ Creating bugs since 2024<br>📚 I'm currently learning React JS and API development with Node.js<br>🎯 Goals: To build a solid understanding of programming and apply my skills to grow in my professional career</p>
+<p align="left">📚 I'm currently learning React JS and API development with Node.js<br>🎯 Goals: To build a solid understanding of programming and apply my skills to grow in my professional career</p>

 ###